Circaea

-The Circaea, or enchanter's nightshades, are a genus of flowering plants in the evening primrose family Onagraceae.
+Circaea, or enchanter's nightshades, is a genus of flowering plants in the evening primrose family Onagraceae.
 About two dozen taxa have been described, including eight species.
 Plants of the genus occur throughout the temperate and boreal forests of the Northern Hemisphere.
 Three taxa occur in North America: Circaea alpina, Circaea canadensis, and the hybrid Circaea × sterilis.
 The generic name Circaea refers to the enchantress Circe from Greek mythology who is said to have used the herb as a charm.

 Description

 Members of genus Circaea are perennial, herbaceous plants with erect stems, which may or may not be branched.
 The stem leaves are opposite and petiolate, with toothed edges (i.e., with dentate leaf margins).
 The inflorescence is a terminal, erect raceme, with additional racemes at the apices of stem branches (if any).
 Flowers are dimerous with 2 sepals, 2 petals, and 2 stamens.
 The sepals, petals, and stamens alternate such that the stamens ultimately align with the sepals.
 The petals are white or pink in color.
 The fruit is a capsule with one or two seeds.
 Plants disperse their seeds by producing burrs that adhere to clothing, fur, and feathers.